Lemur: Log Parsing with Entropy Sampling and Chain-of-Thought Merging: Experiment

 \subsection{Implement Details}

-\paragraph{Datasets} Experiments are conducted on the most widely-used benchmark datasets published in LogHub\cite{loghub}.
-More details are available in Table \ref{summary_of_public_datasets}.
+\paragraph{Datasets} Experiments are conducted on the most widely-used benchmark datasets published in LogHub \citep{loghub}.
+More details are available in Table 1.

-\paragraph{Implementation and Configuration} We implement \model{} based on Python 3.10, Apple M3 chip with 8-core CPU, 10-core GPU and 16GB RAM, macOS Sonoma(14.2.1).
-In experiments, $D$ is the tokens for word-splitting, $k$ denotes the number of the $S$ in each bucket, the Jaccard similarity threshold for within-bucket merging $J_T$ and the entropy threshold for token identification $\theta$ are shown in Table \ref{hyperparameters_setting_of_public_datasets}.
+\paragraph{Implementation and Configuration} We implement \model{} based on Python 3.10, Apple M3 chip with 8-core CPU, 10-core GPU 16GB RAM, and macOS Sonoma(14.2.1).
+In experiments, $D$ is the token set for word-splitting, $k$ denotes the number of the $S$ in each bucket, the Jaccard similarity threshold for within-bucket merging $J_T$ and the entropy threshold for token identification $\theta$ are shown in Table 2.
+We use \textbf{GPT-4} as the base to implement the three-S-hop chain of thought merging, and \model{} is suitable for other LLMs. \model{} uses these models to conduct inference just by locally loading the weights of these models or utilizing the APIs provided by these LLMs.